 It is not easy to do reframing under your own steam; you may be willing to do so, but ‘how’ to achieve one is not so easy.
 Consider this problem:

 How come does a still picture spin?
-It’s the brain making sense of colours that do not sit easy, one with another, as the eyes flicker back and forth making sense of it all.
+It’s the brain making sense of colours that do not sit easy, one with another, as the eyes flicker back and forth seeking to make sense of it all.

-In my world of psychology and therapy, I start with the other person’s vision of truth intending to help them find ways to explore some other possibilities.
+In my world of psychology and therapy, I start with the other person’s vision of truth that helps them find ways to explore some other possibilities.
 My aim is not to convince them of my ‘truth’, but to consider other ways to relate to pain and heartache arising from their ‘truths’.

 There is a constant risk that I appear to want you to simply believe me.
-You’ve may have no reason to believe me that a reframe is useful to you.
+You’ve may have no reason to believe that a re-frame is useful to you.
 I could simply be after business from you!

 So, if you want to take this further, consider some of these safe experiments:

 - Anything that tempts you into ‘left field’ thinking and action.
-Brain-storming and conversations inviting a crossed transaction could help.
-This is best done with other people; they can be your devil’s advocate.
+Brain-storming and conversations with others invite a crossed transaction.
+This is best done with other people as they can be your devil’s advocate.
 Even inviting conflict can help.

 3. Using different forms of communication.
-I have little confidence in my own ability to use art and sculpture, and this approach might work for you.
+I have little confidence in my own ability to use art and sculpture but this approach might work for you.
 There are some therapies that are good at finding alternatives to conventional ‘talking therapies’.
 Walking therapies and psychodrama offer two examples of doing it differently.

 6. Going into therapy!
 You may find that you are your own worst enemy.
-If you can take the risk to enter into a professional relationship, another person – without the close interests of family and friends – can help things move along.
+If you can take the risk to enter into a professional relationship with another person yet without the close interests of family and friends might help things along.